/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 2. ChatGPT's MCP client sends the access token in a tool request to initiate a buy or sell transaction.

-3. The MCP server runs an API-driven authentication flow that uses BankID as an authenticator.
+4. The MCP server initiates an API-driven authentication flow that uses BankID as a signing consentor.

-4. The MCP server receives multiple BankID QR codes.
+5. The MCP server receives multiple responses with BankID QR codes.

-5. The ChatGPT widget receives MCP server responses and renders them as animated QR codes.
+6. The ChatGPT widget receives MCP server responses and renders them as an animated QR code.

-7. The flow completes and the MCP server receives an access token with the transactions high privilege scope.
+8. The flow completes, and the MCP server receives an access token with a high privilege scope like transaction_123, which is valid only for completing the given transaction.

 During the flow, the ChatGPT widget polls the MCP server, which polls the Curity Identity Server, which polls BankID's servers.
 When the transaction completes, the MCP server returns a final API response to the widget.
 The widget then uses JavaScript to update its web interface with new stock balances.

 • Modern User Experience: Using the system browser to launch BankID would not enhance security and would result in an awkward user experience.
-Therefore, the step-up flow uses the Hypermedia Authentication API (HAAPI) to run an API-driven flow and enable the user to scan the BankID QR code from within the ChatGPT app.
+Therefore, the step-up flow uses the Hypermedia Authentication API (HAAPI) to run an API-driven flow and enable the user to scan the BankID QR code from within ChatGPT.

 • Strong Security: Only the MCP server comes into contact with the high-privilege access token, which never leaves the backend environment.
-An alternative integration could use a BankID Signing Consentor to record the user consent in a non-repudiable manner.
+The high-privilege access token also uses a prefix scope that restricts its usage to a specific transaction.

 MCP Server Operations